-4 Challenges to breastfeeding and how to overcome them
+4 Major challenges to breastfeeding and how to overcome them

 Breast milk is precious.
 This “liquid gold” provides everything that your baby needs to grow and be healthy.
 Importantly, it contains antibodies that boosts your baby’s immunity and helps fight off viruses and bacteria.